jasmine97xuereb/optimal-monitor/README.md

 # A Synthesis Tool for Optimal Monitors in a Branching-Time Setting

-A tool using OCaml that generates the strongest monitorable consequence from an arbitrary rechHML formula.
+A prototype tool using OCaml that generates the strongest monitorable consequence from arbitrary branching-time rechHML formula.

 ## Getting Started